asinduvg/electro-track/README.local.md

 1. Check the troubleshooting section above
 2. Verify all prerequisites are installed
-3. Ensure your database connection string is correct
+3. Ensure Docker containers are running
 4. Check that all environment variables are set properly
+5. Review `docker/README.md` for Docker-specific issues